Watts-Lab/team_comm_tools/docs/source/index.rst

    spacy download en_core_web_sm

-Additionally, we require the following NLTK dependencies:
+Additionally, we require the following NLTK dependencies, which need to be downloaded via Python.
+If you don't have them, run the following python script in your environment:

 .. code-block::

+   import nltk

    nltk.download('nps_chat')
    nltk.download('punkt')